Check out our most frequently asked questions to learn more about us and how Stray works.

 Is it ok to travel alone?

-Totally!
+Absolutely!
 A lot of our travellers arrive alone, around 75% of our travellers are travelling solo, others are with friends or partners.
 It doesn’t matter because by the end of day one you have already made a great group of friends on the bus! (“Meeting liked-minded travellers” frequently is rated in the top 5 reasons to travel with us.)

 How many people will I be travelling with?

-In winter our average group size is 20, in summer 35.
-Our buses range from 14 to 45 seaters.
 We try to use the appropriate bus for the group size, keeping it as small and nifty as possible!
 This means you can do and see more in a day and it's better for the environment too.

 How fit do I need to be?